AIR-FRAME/events.js/README.md

-# EXAMPLE of Events.js (Ultralight, just 5 lines of code)
+# EXAMPLE of Events.js

-Trigger events from one component to another component
+## Trigger events from one component to another component
+## Ultralight, just 5 lines of code

 ## TRIGGERRING FROM COMPONENT A